 Dengue is a mosquito-transmitted illness that affects millions of people every year throughout the tropics.
 There are several different strands of dengue, but some can lead to hospitalization and the need for a blood transfusion.
 One of the most dangerous aspects of this viral infection is that it causes your blood platelets to drop significantly, and in some severe cases this can lead to internal bleeding.

-Papaya leaf extract or juice has been proven to help prevent platelets from dropping to dangerously low levels and even prevent the destruction of platelet destruction all together when infected with dengue.
+Papaya leaf extract or juice has been proven to help prevent platelets from dropping to dangerously low levels and even prevent platelet destruction all together when infected with dengue.

 This natural treatment has also been known to help reduce the other symptoms that are associated with dengue, such as high fever, severe headache, and debilitating body aches.